kelly-camille/programming-language-survey/README.md

 ## Description

-This application is designed to output the programming language that the user prefers
+This application is designed to output a programming language selection based on user input

 ## Setup/Installation Requirements